How can you gracefully run your race in life? What exactly does God and the Bible say about “running your race?”

 Life won’t always look the way it does right now.
 But it’s hard to believe that when you’re in the thick of it.

 How would it look for you to run the race in front of you?
 To work out the job God has for you today in the season you’re in?
-Does it give you clarity, or does it make it anxious?
+Does it give you clarity, or does it make you anxious?

 If the latter, then perhaps he’s calling you to something different.
 If that’s the case, then giving those desires and questions to God is your next step.